To report an act of hazing, please contact the Dean of Students Office at 512.245.2124.

 TO: All Students, Faculty and Staff

-FROM: Dr. Vincent E. Morton, Associate Vice President for Student Affairs and Dean of Students
+FROM: Dr. Vincent E. Morton, Associate Vice President for Student Success and Dean of Students

 RE: Hazing Memorandum

-Hazing on the part of students, faculty or staff is strictly forbidden, whether on or off campus.
+Hazing on the part of students, faculty or staff is prohibited, whether on or off campus.
 Texas State University students are expected to be partners in fulfilling the mission of the university by creating and maintaining standards within student groups, teams and organizations that are conducive to personal growth and development.
-If student groups, teams and organizations are to play an integral part in the university's plan, they must set standards that encourage each individual to achieve his or her greatest potential.
-Hazing is the antithesis of this goal because it results in diminishing an individual's pride and self-esteem.
-The university will take disciplinary action against individuals and/or groups who are involved in hazing activities.
+If student groups, teams and organizations are to play an integral part in the university's plan, they are expected to set standards that encourage each individual to achieve his or her greatest potential.
+Hazing is the antithesis of this goal as it can diminish an individual's pride and self-esteem.
+The university may take disciplinary action against individuals and/or groups who are involved in hazing activities.
 Such disciplinary action may be taken independently of state or local prosecutorial actions.

 - Any type of physical brutality such as whipping, beating, striking, branding, electronic shocking, placing of a harmful substance on the body, or similar activity;